vighnesh1310/vighnesh1310/README.md

 ## 🚀 Projects Highlights

 - **CryptoTrack** – Crypto portfolio tracker with charts, watchlist, alerts, and PDF/Excel export
-- **RideSync** – Ride-sharing platform using Spring Boot, MySQL & Map APIs
+- **RideSync** – Ride-sharing platform using Spring Boot, MySQL & Map and admin dashboard using Streamlit for real-time monitoring and management.
 - **Data Analysis Projects** – EDA, dashboards, and business insights using Python & SQL

 ---